zenOSmosis/karma-jasmine-typescript-boilerplate/README.md

 This repository serves as a proof-of-concept and nothing more.

+## Why not Playwright, Jest, or...?

+The goals of this project are to execute the testing code directly in the individual environments w/o using a web driver.
+This way, the same tests can execute across all environments, including Node.js.

+This use case might not be suitable for all projects but makes it better suited for code that is intended to run across all environments: i.e. algorithms, custom WebSocket implementations, etc.

+Take a look at the [included tests](test) for an example.

+More information is below regarding [additional considerations for Jest](#misc).

 ## Running Tests

 Note, the default configuration runs the same tests across the environments you choose.